BugenZhao/Simulator/README.md

 swift test --filter Y86_64PipeTests
 ```

 - In order to test the correctness of the implementations of the Y86-64 simulators, I ported *YIS*, the instruction-level simulator provided by *CS:APP 3e*, and wrapped it in Swift.
-There may be a stack overflow bug during the Swift-C interoperation when we run it through SwiftPM, which has been roughly resolved by using global variables instead.
+There may be a stack overflow bug during the Swift-C interoperation when we run it through SwiftPM, which has been roughly resolved by using global variables instead (thanks to [@skyzh](https://github.com/skyzh)).
 For more details, check [CYis](Sources/CYis) and [YisWrapper](Sources/YisWrapper).
 - The tester in *CS:APP 3e*'s architecture lab yields **~950** cases to test the correctness, including the `iadd` extension instruction.
 Actually, there are some bugs in the cases testing the pipeline control combinations, since the tester may inherit the code from *2e*, and generate Y86-64 objects with incorrect instruction length assumptions, resulting in some overlap between data and instructions which may not be expected and make no sense on testing the pipeline control combinations.
 All objects at [Resources/Objects/ISA](Resources/Objects/ISA) have been fixed to correct behaviors, and both Seq and Pipe simulators have passed them all.